mathyousee/powerapp-bookmarklet/readme.md

 ## Manifest

 - **bookmarklet.js** - the javascript that is used in the URL portion of the bookmark using the xrm.page object
-- **CanvasPowerApp.zip** - an example function to parse the parameters passed to the app when the first screen of thecanvas PowerApp loads

 ## Usage
 There are two main steps in using this: